Table of Contents

 Advertising and Analytics Services Provided by Others

-We will share your personal data with the following recipients to achieve the purposes set out in the table “Purposes for which we will use your personal data” above.
+We will share your personal data with the following recipients to achieve the purposes set out in the table “How we use your personal data” above.

 Other Third Parties

-We will transfer your personal data outside your country of residence, including the European Region, in our performance of the services.
-When we transfer personal data out of the EEA, we ensure an appropriate degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+We will transfer your personal data outside your country of residence in order to provide the Services.
+When we transfer personal data out of the EEA or the UK, we ensure an appropriate degree of protection is afforded to it by implementing at least one of the following safeguards:

-For a copy of the standard contractual clauses, please contact us via the details provided in the “Contact Us” section below.
+For more information on the Standard Contractual Clauses which we have in place, please contact us via the details provided in the “Contacting Hopin” section below.

-We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
+We will only retain your personal data for as long as reasonably necessary to fulfill the purposes we collected it for, including for satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint, if we reasonably believe there is a prospect of litigation in respect to our relationship with you, or as required or permitted by applicable law.